OscarBennich/website-project-idea/README.md

   - Looks bad aesthetically

 ### USPs for "dagenslunch.se" (patent pending...)
+- Automation:
-- Automatic updating list thanks to Google Maps API + Website crawling
+  - **Automatic updating list thanks to Google Maps API + Website crawling**
-- Simplicity + aesthetically pleasing (hopefully 🤞)
+- User friendly:
   - See restaurants close to you, easier to use
   - (If possible) allows you to see "Dagens lunch" directly on the Website
+  - Simple design and aesthetically pleasing (hopefully 🤞)
+- Generally useful:
   - Would be possible to use in all of Sweden, not just Uppsala

 ## Rough idea on how it could work
 ```mermaid